 It is probable that any behavioral changes in baleen whales, toothed whales, pinnipeds and sea turtles (including species at risk) triggered by a geohazard survey vessel will be temporary.
-The proposed surveys(s) are of short duration (four to six days) and will occur over a relatively small area within the Project Area boundary.
+The proposed surveys(s) are of short duration (60 hours of seismic component survey time, low-volume 160 in3 airgun array) and will occur over a relatively small area (22.5 km2) within the Project Area boundary.
 Thus disturbance from vessel traffic is expected to be low.
-With the implementation of mitigation measures outlined in the C-NLOPB Program Guidelines (C-NLOPB 2008) significant adverse environmental effects as a result of vessel traffic are deemed not significant.
+With the implementation of mitigation measures outlined in the C-NLOPB Program Guidelines (C-NLOPB 2008) and adhering to the SOCP, significant adverse environmental effects as a result of vessel traffic are deemed not significant.